 The Indian equity capital market saw moderate growth, with the Nifty delivering a return of 5.34% for the year.
 While foreign portfolio investments saw net outflows, domestic investors played a crucial role in supporting market stability.
 Increased participation from mutual funds and retail investors helped cushion the impact of global headwinds.
 Despite challenges such as geopolitical tensions and inflationary pressures, the Indian stock market remained steady, reflecting the strength of its underlying fundamentals.
-Moving forward, the equity capital market is expected to provide long-term wealth creation opportunities, driven by domestic investment flows and economic resilience.

-Simultaneously, the Indian equity markets demonstrated exceptional performance, with major indices like the Nifty and Sensex reaching an all-time high, propelling India's market capitalization to US\$ 4.5 Trillion and making it the fifth-largest globally.
+Moving forward, the equity Simultaneously, the Indian equity markets have demonstrated exceptional performance, with major indices like the Nifty and Sensex reaching an all-time high, propelling India's market capitalization to US\$ 4.5 Trillion and making it the fifth-largest globally.
 This milestone has been supported by record-high Systematic Investment Plan (SIP) inflows, indicating strong participation from retail Investors.